git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Display Colors

-* Reset colors to default: Sets all values to their defualt value
+* Reset colors to default: Sets all values to their default value
 * Color options: Changes the color of different elements of the display graphics

 ### Audio Interface (only Push 3)